DecentralizedGeo/spatial-sol/README.md

 At Astral we are building tools to enable an ecosystem of location-based dApps and spatial contracts. `Spatial.sol` is a project started by @johnx25bd at ETHParis 2019 to enable on-chain geospatial analytics.
 The ✨ Astral team is picking this work up to support our work building verifiable spatial data registries and universal check-ins for Web3.

-Here's is John's write-up from ETHParis giving insight into the project.
+Below is John's write-up from ETHParis giving insight into the project.
 You can find the (hyper alpha) Spatial.sol library [here](./contracts/Spatial.sol)

 ## Inspiration

 Imagining a future where much of our digital interaction - especially transfer of value - occurs on chain, what opportunities do smart contracts offer for innovative forms of governance?
 As I see it, we each engage in a social contract to adhere to two forms of governance: identity-based and location-based.
 Identity-based governance mechanisms are most often opt in, though smart contracts may enforce these more successfully.
 Location-based governance mechanisms depend on where our bodies are on the Earth: which jurisdiction we are in.